-For a period of 7 years, the College will maintain documentation and records regarding alleged violations of the Policy and their resolution in a manner that protects the confidentiality of the parties involved, complies with the Family Educational Rights and Privacy Act, and to the extent possible excludes personally identifiable information of victims of domestic violence, dating violence, and stalking.
+For a period of 7 years, the College will maintain documentation and records regarding alleged violations of the Policyand their resolution in a manner that protects the confidentiality of the parties involved, complies with the Family

+Educational Rights and Privacy Act, and to the extent possible excludes personally identifiable information of victims of domestic violence, dating violence, and stalking.

-If a student has been found responsible for violating the Policy, this finding remains a part of that student's conduct record.
+If a student has been found responsible for violating the Policy, this finding remains a part of that student's conductrecord.
 The finding is not referenced on a student's transcript.
-If an employee is found responsible for violating the Policy, the finding will be retained in the employee's employment file and subject to retention rules pertaining to personnel records.